Can The IRS Audit You More Than Once?

 - You have large business write-offs for your automobile, entertainment, travel, and food, especially if the amount seems too high for the business or profession.

 2) Partner with the right tax advisor—especially if you have a complex tax situation.

 It’s easier and less stressful to stay ahead of the curve and choose a Tax Advisor who has experience with completing an individual or business’ taxes.
 Vet a handful of advisors by asking them these five questions.
 And, it’s important to find a Tax Advisor who will represent you during an IRS audit.

 While there are many options out there when it comes to tax preparation and year-round tax and business services, consider Block Advisors, where each Tax Advisor has an average of 15 years of experience.

-Book an appointment with an Advisor nearest you now.
+Book an appointment year-round, now.